Activity Workshop

 The small but popular resort of Pizol lies near the town of Bad Ragaz, not far from the border with Liechtenstein.
 There are two sides to the resort, and two ways to get there - either from Bad Ragaz from the East, or from Wangs (via Sargans) from the West.
 The two sides are connected by drag lifts across the top, so you can go to or from either side.

 From Zurich, the two ways take roughly the same time, either with a train to Sargans and a bus to Wangs, or the train to Bad Ragaz and the bus to the lifts from there.
-Either way, the "Snow and Rail" ticket (not available from the machines) costs CHF 58.
-A day ticket on its own is CHF45.
+The price of the Snow'n'Rail ticket may vary a little depending on the chosen route.
+A day ticket on its own has gone up from CHF45 to CHF53 (see pizol.com under "Pizol aktuell" -> "Preise & Tarife".
+Plus you'll need CHF5 deposit for the card (refundable at the counter at the end of the day) and if you're coming by car, another CHF5 for a day's parking.

 Slopes and lifts